zapta/i2c_adapter/docs/index.rst

 The Wire Protocol
 =================

-The i2c_adapter Python package communicates with the I2C Adapter board by sending command requested on a serial connection and recieving command response.
+The ``i2c_adapter`` package communicates with the I2C Adapter board by sending command requested on a serial connection and recieving command response.
 Each command and response is made of a plain sequence of 'binary' bytes with no special encoding such as end of line or escaping.
 Following is the specification request/response byte sequences of each of the protocol commands.
 For more details,